NIR Intensity Lens

-The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 940 nm near-infrared (NIR or near-IR) emitters.
-The NIR Intensity Lens system utilizes Fourier optics to capture a full cone of data in a single measurement to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.
+The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 850 or 940 nm near-infrared (NIR or near-IR) emitters.
+The NIR Intensity Lens system utilizes Fourier optics to capture a full distribution of NIR light in a single measurement up to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.

 High-Resolution Angular Measurement

-The NIR Intensity Lens captures the complete angular distribution of a NIR light source (to ±70 degrees) in a single image, and achieves an angular resolution of 0.05 degrees per CCD pixel.
-Paired with the ProMetric® Y16 Imaging Radiometer featuring a 16-megapixel CCD sensor, the NIR Intensity Lens has the capability to measure radiant intensity, power, and radiant flux with a high degree of accuracy at each view angle.
+The NIR Intensity Lens captures the complete angular distribution of a NIR light source (up to ±70 degrees) in a single image, and achieves an angular resolution of up to 0.05 degrees per image sensor pixel.
+Paired with the ProMetric® Y16 Imaging Radiometer featuring a 16-megapixel image sensor, the NIR Intensity Lens has the capability to measure radiant intensity, power, and radiant flux with a high degree of accuracy at each view angle.
 This ensures both accurate distribution and intensity of NIR emissions for object sensing, and safe levels of NIR output for use in human-machine interface applications such as eye and facial sensing.

 The human eye does not respond to invisible wavelengths of NIR light the same way it does to bright visible light, and therefore can be damaged by NIR emissions.
 The NIR Intensity Lens enables you to ensure device safety and comply with industry standards such as: